Christer Lindarw: Career

-Lindarws interest for dragshowing started after an masquerade where the theme was reversed gender roles.
+Lindarws interest in drag showing started after an masquerade where the theme was reversed gender roles.
 On Jönsson's recommendation he had started to appear in drag in 1976.

-Lindarw hosted shows at the nightclub Shazam for a few months and then started the dragshow group After Dark and opened his own nightclub with the same name at David Bagares gata in Stockholm.
+Lindarw hosted shows at the nightclub Shazam for a few months and then started the drag show group After Dark and opened his own nightclub with the same name at David Bagares gata in Stockholm.
 The group had its big breakthrough called Förför Sverige i tiden at Hamburger Börs.

 Christer Lindarw also started designing dresses for his friend Lill Lindfors, one being the dress that accidentally "fell off" her during her introduction at the Eurovision Song Contest 1985.
+He has also created several gala gowns commissioned and worn by Sweden's Crown Princess Victoria.